 An author of several influential texts, Beth co-authored of Making Self-Employment Work for People with Disabilities, second edition, Brooks Publishing (2014).
 Beth earned her M.A. from the University of Oregon and is a Certified Benefits Planner.

 Kendra Yates, Executive Assistant - Georgia

 Kendra joined Griffin-Hammis Associates in February 2017 to transition into the role of Executive Assistant.
-She manages all administrative functions for the organization.
-She brings a variety of skills and experiences having performed administrative support for a hospice in Atlanta, GA, as well as software development and maintenance for legacy mainframe systems in Dallas, TX.
+She heads up the administrative office serving multiple roles as billing coordinator, customer support lead, human resource director, and course registrar.
+She acts as liaison between consulting staff, management, accounting, bookkeeping, and technology team members.
+She brings a variety of skills and experiences having performed administrative support for a hospice in Atlanta, GA, as well as software development for a large data processing company in Dallas, TX.

 Ashlea Lantz, Senior Associate - Iowa

 Ashlea Lantz is a Senior Consultant with Griffin-Hammis Associates.
 She provides training and technical assistance around Customized Employment, Supported Employment, Self-Employment, Benefits Planning, and Agency Capacity Building.
 Before joining Griffin-Hammis Associates, Ashlea was the Director of Employment of a community-based rehabilitation agency.
 She has extensive experience in working with families both personally and professionally.
 Ashlea is a certified benefits planner and has a Master's degree in Rehabilitation Counseling from Drake University.

 Bob Niemiec is a Senior Associate with Griffin-Hammis Associates.
 Bob served as the Director of the Minnesota Employment Training and Technical Assistance Center (MNTAT)